Vonage/vonage-video-js-api-network-test/README.md

   Note that you may load OpenTok.js from the opentok.com server (https://static.opentok.com/v2/js/opentok.js) or via NPM (https://www.npmjs.com/package/@opentok/client).
-Or if your OpenTok project uses the [enterprise environment](https://tokbox.com/developer/enterprise/content/enterprise-overview.html), you will load OpenTok.js from the enterprise URL.
+Or if your Vonage Video API project uses the [enterprise environment](https://tokbox.com/developer/enterprise/content/enterprise-overview.html), you will load OpenTok.js from the enterprise URL.

-  Passing the OT object into the `OTNetworkTest()` constructor ensures that the tests will use the same version of OpenTok and the same OpenTok environment that will be used by the main OpenTok session in your application.
+  Passing the OT object into the `OTNetworkTest()` constructor ensures that the tests will use the same version of Vonage Video API and the same Vonage Video API environment that will be used by the main Vonage Video API session in your application.

 * `sessionInfo` -- An object containing the following:

-  * `apiKey` -- The API key corresponding to the OpenTok project the app uses.
+  * `applicationId` -- The API key corresponding to the Vonage Video API project the app uses.

   * `sessionId` -- A test session ID.
 This must be an ID for a different session than the one that your application will be used for communication.
 Generate a unique session ID for each client.
 This session ID is used for the network test, and it must be different than the session ID used for communication in the app.
-     The test session must be a routed session -- one that uses the [OpenTok Media Router](https://tokbox.com/developer/guides/create-session/#media-mode).
+     The test session must be a routed session -- one that uses the [Vonage Video API Media Router](https://tokbox.com/developer/guides/create-session/#media-mode).

      To test connectivity